Official Author Site

 I did not pay anything other than small registration fees (and fees for licenses to use the cover art).
 I have desktop publishing and professional copyediting experience, so although the books are printed and distributed by Amazon.com's print-on-demand subsidiary, I did the design and typesetting personally on my own computer, and even designed the covers.
 It is not unprofessional to pay for these things individually, however, and authors who lack the skills are strongly advised to do so.
 This is different from "vanity press" publishing where an author pays a publishing company to issue the book as if it were traditionally published.

-During the past few years self-publishing has become common and respectable.
-Now that authors can easily publish ebooks at no cost and get them distributed to major retailers, independent publishig is thriving, and many believe that in the future it will dominate the publishing field.
-I have personally issued all the YA books to which the rights have reverted to me, as well as my self-published novels, both in ebook editions and in some cases paperback, as many other professional authors are doing with their backlists.
+During the past few years self-publishing, now known as indie publishing, has become common and respectable.
+Now that authors can easily publish ebooks at no cost and get them distributed to major retailers, independent publishing is thriving, and many believe that in the future it will dominate the publishing field.
+I have personally issued all the YA books to which the rights have reverted to me, as well as my indie novels, both in ebook editions and in some cases paperback, as many other professional authors are doing with their backlists.

 What is Ad Stellae Books and why is it listed as the publisher of your recent books?